-Say you had a cup of olive oil and a cup of kitchen grease.
-Which would you rather have on your salad?
+If you could choose between olive oil and kitchen grease, which would you rather have on your salad?

-You see, any time you shop for dog food, you’re unwittingly making an important decision — much like that “oil-or-grease” example given above.
+Unfortunately, any time you shop for dog food, you’re making a similar choice — like the “oil-or-grease” example here.

-That’s because commercial dog foods frequently contain added fat.
-You probably already know that.
+That’s because most dog foods typically contain added fat… which can be a good thing.

-Yet it’s the source of that fat that can make a huge difference in the overall quality of the dog food you buy.
+Yet it’s the source of that fat that can make a significant difference in the quality of the dog food you buy.